rcrowther/django-static_models/README.md

 # django-static-models
+> :warning: **If you have tried this app** The configuration targeting has changed completely.
+The app has moved away from using Django storage, which is for unsafe material, to fixed configuration through 'settings.py'.

 Generate static pages from a Django app.
-Works from the models, put the results in a directory.
+Despite the name, can generate from most views, then puts the results in a directory.

 Has no deployment code.
-Deployment is assumed to be a seperate step, and your business (and maybe trouble).
+Deployment is assumed to be a separate step, and your business (and maybe trouble).

 ## What this app is and is not
 Because most websites include some static files, the word ''static' has many uses,

-This app generates pages from the app models in a Django site.
+This app generates pages from the views in a Django site.
 This is mainly intended for creating a site where the deployed content is partially or fully static.
 Such a site will not have dynamic facilities such as logons or personalisation.
 But it will be fast, easy to deploy and, in terms of conventional concerns, have few security issues.

 It should be noted that some dynamic facilities can still be added to such a site, using external services.
 Email handling, shopping, and search can be created using links to external sites.
 Javascript can be used to inject tailored information.
 Or Django can be enabled where necessary---if a site can function without logons, but needs a search, Django can be deployed without Admin.

 This app is not for supplementing Django's existing tools for handling of static resources.
 Nor is it specifically for optimizing output.
 It is for generating pages from models, where those pages have no (or scripted) dynamic behaviour.

+## Why you may or may not use it
+Pros,
+- You want static pages from a Django project output
+- Simple.
+Add some configuration

+Cons,
+- No middleware solution.
+So generated pages are not deployed in the running app (though you can view them directly)
+- Deploy is not considered

 ## Quickstart
 Quickstart is not a good name as there is no quick start here.
 You need a model and a view, typically a DetailView or like, to work with.

+- Set a config
-Generate some pages,
+- Generate some pages './manage.py -o modelstaticmerge'

-    ./manage.py -o modelstaticmerge pathToSomeModel pathToSomeView

-[Serve them](#through-Django-url-config) through the buitin URL config
+- Look in the 'site/' folder in the top level of the project,

 ## Overview
+The main work is in the config, which describes which views are served with what data, and where the generated pages are to be written.

 This being Django, the action is not as simple as it sounds.
-What the app does is generate an HTML response, which in Django is an encoded stream, then writes the contents to storage, with a filename built from a pk (optionally, some other field, such as a slug).
+What the app does is generate an HTML response, which in Django is an encoded stream, then writes the contents to an HTML file, with a filename built from a pk (optionally, some other field, such as a slug).

 The main code is in 'static_models.utils.ModelGenerator', which is well-documented.
-If you need something different, try look there.
+If you need a different kind of action, try look there.

 ## Install
-The code can either be download ed from Github, or installed uning pip,
+The code can either be downloaded from Github, or installed using Pip,

     pip3 install django-static-models